-The Shell spring training academy is in addition to training and qualification provided by contractors that provide a specialized service (e.g., vessel captains, pilots).
+The Shell OSR Training Academy is in addition to training and qualification provided by contractors that provide a specialized service (e.g., vessel captains, pilots).
 Records required for specialized services are maintained by each individual contractor and would be made readily available for audit and verification purposes.